Building Meaningful Lives at Fellowship Place

 Without Fellowship Place, Guerrera says, its people would be more likely to wander through the city, at risk of getting arrested or becoming sick enough to wind up in the emergency room.

-Like many nonprofit organizations that depend on state funding to fulfill their missions, Fellowship Place is facing financial uncertainty because the of the state budget impasse.
+Like many nonprofit organizations that depend on state funding to fulfill their missions, Fellowship Place is facing financial uncertainty because of the state budget impasse.
 Contracts with the Dept. of Mental Health and Addiction Services account for nearly three-quarters of its funding.

 "Over the last several years the funding from the state has been flat, even though our costs go up," says Guerrera.
 "It has become more and more important for us to raise individual donations."

-Fellowship Place also has an organization fund at The Foundation and in the summer 2014 Fellowship Place established the Birgitta Johnson Campership Fund in memory of Birgitta Johnson, who joined its Board in 1998 and served as its chair from 2001 to 2004.
+Fellowship Place also has an organization fund at The Foundation and in the summer of 2014 Fellowship Place established the Birgitta Johnson Campership Fund in memory of Birgitta Johnson, who joined its Board in 1998 and served as its chair from 2001 to 2004.

 "A lot of the people we serve have self-esteem issues and are very nervous about working in a competitive job.
 We provide a safe nurturing environment," says Guerrera.